Stafil0/archived-rtm-calendar-fixer/README.md

 ```

 In `uri` field paste URL for you calendar, and in `save` field select path, where to store new calendar in `ics` format.

+You can specify your timezone in `timezone` field.

 Use `events` collection for Events calendars and `tasks` collection for Tasks calendars.